 If you have an upcoming reservation to visit us for treatment or diagnostics, we look forward to welcoming you to Sanoviv.
 Please rest assured that we are doing everything possible to maintain Sanoviv as a safe, integrative oasis of healing.
-We are concerned about the threat experienced in other areas of the world, and grateful that Sanoviv is still relatively untouched by the impact of the virus.
+We are concerned about the threat of infection and grateful that Sanoviv is still relatively untouched by the impact of the virus.
 Medical treatment programs are moving forward as scheduled without interruption.
-Medical guests continue to come to receive advanced therapies for chronic and degenerative diseases.
+Medical guests continue to arrive and depart regularly as they receive advanced therapies for chronic and degenerative diseases.

 Please note that if you have an upcoming reservation, and you are experiencing any flu-like symptoms, or have had possible exposure to COVID-19, you will need to postpone your reservation until a sufficient time has passed to insure that you are not affected by any communicable illness.
 If you have to postpone a reservation due to COVID-19, don’t worry.
 We’ve never charged a change fee for moving a reservation.
 We’re happy to assist you to reschedule your reservation for a better time.